Task-first regulation map

 Traders shall provide consumers with clear information on the statutory guarantee of conformity and on the distinction between the statutory guarantee and any commercial guarantee offered.

-The product page
+The product page after purchase

 The product page has always been a sales endpoint.
 The Right to Repair makes it the entry point to a legally mandated post-purchase infrastructure: repairability scores, spare parts availability, and repair pricing.
 None of these currently exist as active interface nodes.